entropy-flux/TorchSystem/README.md

     # automatically.
 This is a good way to handle events that share the same logic.
 ```

 Since several consumers can consume from the same producer, you can plug any service you want to the training system.
-The service don't need to know who is consuming the events it produces.
+The service doesn't need to know who is consuming the events it produces.
 This is known a dependency inversion principle.
 You can now build a whole system around this simple training service.
 All kind of logic can be implemented from here, from weights storage to early stopping.
 Let's create an early stopping service:

 ```python
 # src/services/earlystopping.py